 PhD candidate Eron Raines is examining possible biological contributions to weathering in the Tararuas (N. Island) and the Southern Alps.
 This collaborative project includes a host of methods, including U-series chronometry in soils, radiocarbon, and biochemical metrics.
 Eron’s primary supervisors are Kevin Norton (VUW Geography), Tony Dosetto (Wollongong, Aus.), and Julie DeSlippe (VUW Biology).

 Geochemical constraints on tephra inputs to soils in New Zealand’s Wairarapa region

 Collaborator: Kevin Norton

 This project uses geochemistry in soils and bedrock to evaluate the intensity of chemical weathering, soil production, and erosion across hillslopes.
 In these soils, geochemistry suggests a significant input of volcanic tephra, which was deposited during Holocene eruptions of the Taupo Volcanic Center.
 Using a forward model, we show that tephra constitutes roughly 40% of the total mass of soils, and likely provides most of the nutrients available to biota.
-Using geochemical data and cosmogenic nuclides, we have reconstructed a landscape history over the past ~27,000 years that includes tephra deposition, soil development and mixing, and rapid soil stripping associated with human arrival in NZ (Lukens and Norton, in press, AGU Centenary special issue).
+Using geochemical data and cosmogenic nuclides, we have reconstructed a landscape history over the past ~27,000 years that includes tephra deposition, soil development and mixing, and rapid soil stripping associated with human arrival in NZ (Lukens and Norton, 2021, AGU special issue).

 Spatial variations in sediment size inferred from detrital thermochronology